AURUMVORXX/PyG2O/README.md

 - type ``cd build``
 - type ``cmake ..``
 - open visual studio .sln and compile the project
-- if you want to build from command line instead, \
+- alternatively if you want to build from command line instead, \
     type ``cmake --build .``

 ### Linux